DEATH DEFYING ACTS - excerpt

 Dear Marvin the Marsupial,

-By the time you get this, there will be much to forgive but I won’t ask that of you.
+By the time you get this there will be much to forgive but I won’t ask that of you.
 You are not responsible.
 You couldn’t do anything about it.
 I love you, brother.
 You’re my heart and soul.
-I know this is a terrible way of thanking you for that but like I said, my wounds were self-inflicted.
-Like you, I had a choice.
+I know this is a terrible way of thanking you for that but like I said my wounds were self-inflicted.
+Like you I had a choice.

 You asked me why I’ve been practicing gymnastics.
 I couldn’t tell you then.
 You see, I wanted to end it real graceful.
 O.K.
 Gracefully.
 I hate the way you always corrected my English.
-Always saying, “And you’re supposed to be the writer.”
-You little prick.
+Always saying, “And you’re supposed to be the writer,” you little prick.

 Enough said.
 I shall remain forever within.